Quantum Field Theory, Feynman-, Wheeler Propagators, Dimensional Regularization in Configuration Space and Convolution of Lorentz Invariant Tempered Distributions: Introduction

 We must clarify at this point that the Ultrahyperfunctions are the generalization and extension to the complex plane of the Schwartz Tempered Distributions and the Distributions of Exponential Type.
 That is, the Temperate Distributions and those of Exponential Type are a subset of the Ultrahyprefunctions.

 The problem we then face is that of formulating the convolution between Ultradistributions.
-This is a complex issue, difficult to manage, even if it has the advantage of allowing to attempt non-renormalizable Quantum Fields Theories.
+This is a complex issue, difficult to manage, even if it has the advantage of allowing one to attempt non-renormalizable QFT's.

-Fortunately, we have found that a method similar to that used to define the convolution of Ultradistributions can also be used to define the convolution of Lorentz Invariant distributions using the Dimensional Regularization of Bollini and Giambiagi in momentum space. {\it As a consequence, Ultradistributions are not used in the calculations of this paper, which considerably simplifies it}.
+Fortunately, we have found that a method similar to that used to define the convolution of Ultradistributions can also be used to define the convolution of Lorentz Invariant distributions using the DR of BG in momentum space. {\it As a consequence, Ultradistributions meed not to be used in the calculations of this paper, which considerably simplifies it}.
 Taking advantage of such Regularization one can also work in configuration space \cite{tp12}.
 Thus, one can obtain a convolution of Lorentz Invariant Tempered Distributions in momentum space and the corresponding product in configuration space.

-Dimensional Regularization is one of the most important advances in theoretical physics and is used in several disciplines of it \cite{dr1}-\cite{dr54}.
+DR is one of the most important advances in theoretical physics and is used in several disciplines of it \cite{dr1}-\cite{dr54}.

-With this new method the Dimensional Regularization happens to be a convolution of STDELI in momentum space and a product in a ring with divisors of zero in configuration space.
+With our DR generalization happens to be a convolution of STDELI in momentum space and a product in a ring with divisors of zero in configuration space.

-It is our hope that this convolution can then be used to treat non-renormalizable Quantum Field Theories.
-This is our present goal.
+It is our hope that this convolution can then be used to treat non-renormalizable QFT's.
+This is our present goals.